Are India's emergency visas for Afghans issued based on religion? | DW | 23.08.2021

 "It is unfortunate that in a humanitarian crisis, the government is choosing to prioritize who will be given visas.
 This political messaging is being played out for ulterior reasons," Kavita Krishnan, Secretary of the All India Progressive Women's Association, told DW.

-Early last week, India completed the evacuation of some 170 diplomats and other staff members from Afghanistan, and since then, there have been special evacuation flights repatriating evacuating Indians and Afghan Sikhs and Hindus.
+Early last week, India completed the evacuation of some 170 diplomats and other staff members from Afghanistan, and since then, there have been special flights evacuating Indians and Afghan Sikhs and Hindus.

 However, an official statement on who will be issued visas has left unanswered questions on the visa eligibility for other Afghans.